AashrayaJha/QCMod-NF/readme.txt

     terms of generators.
 -- hecke_correspondence.m: Given the Frobenius data calculated via ColemanData, it will calculate the
     Hecke_correspondence at a place dividing p.
-Wrapper to do this directly with inputs the curve, the place of the number filed and precision also provided.
+Wrapper to do this directly with inputs the curve, the place of the number field and precision also provided.
 -- applications.m, auxpolys.m, coho.m,, froblift.m, reductions.m, singleintegrals.m:
     Due to Jan Tuitman, computes Frobenius lifts and  Coleman integrals, based on
       - Tuitman, `Counting points on curves using a map to P1`, Math.
 Comp.
 2016